hacspec/hacspec/coq/README.md

 ```
 (assuming you have coq installed through opam).

+## Docker

+There is a docker container with the dependencies installed (Coq / Rust) at `ghcr.io/cmester0/hacspec_coq:8.16`.

 ## Compiling the coq files

 In folder `/coq`, type `make`.
 This compiles the coq libraries and the compiled examples, as defined in `_CoqProject`.